It’s a magical time of year for us, but what footprint are we leaving this Christmas?

 We go to the card shops, spend time picking out that perfect card, but did you know that it takes 1 tree to make 3,000 cards?

-As 1 tree is theoretically only enough for 179 people to send cards, the UK alone will use 1 billion trees just for Christmas cards on an annual basis, totalling at 33 million trees a year!
+As 1 tree is theoretically only enough for 179 people to send cards, the UK alone will use 1 billion cards just for Christmas cards on an annual basis, totalling at around 33 million trees a year!
 As soon as Christmas is over its out with the tat to make way for that "fresh start", meaning all those cards will be in the bin after 4 weeks of looking pretty on the wall to bring that bit of “magic” into your home.

 Instead of sending cards this year, why not donate to the Rainforest Trust and help to save the trees instead of destroying them.
 Tell your family about your donation.